NexusMutual/docs/docs/rwi-vault/withdrawals.md

 RWIV tokens are fungible, freely tradeable and can be used in wider DeFi applications.

-The Nexus Mutual Community Fund has created a Uniswap v3 pool where secondary market liquidity may be available.
+As a result, there may be secondary market pools available for instant trading of RWIV.